robvdw/Digital-Humans/README.md

 ***********

 # LESSON FOUR: Machine Learning

-## Learn How to Train Neural Networks With Your Own Data
+### Learn How to Train Neural Networks With Your Own Data
+* In this lesson we explore how to convert pseudo code of the perceptron algorithm can be transformed into a Python Jupyter Notebook.

 * https://github.com/robvdw/Digital-Humans/blob/main/LESSONS/THREE%2BFOUR/CODING-PERCEPTRON-IN-PYTHON.pdf